Skip to main content

 Developer Developement License: MIT AI 55%

-The Skill component allows displaying skills as progress bars or animated circles with scroll animations and complete customization.
+I created the Skill component to display skills as progress bars or animated circles with scroll animations and complete customization.

 I've added JSDoc comments in the code to explain each prop and its function.
 I've never done this before but I think I'll keep this habit.